Local Regulations

 Environmental Requirements

-- Hazardous Materials Handling: Follow guidelines for the identification, handling, and disposal of hazardous materials such as asbestos, lead, and chemicals.
+- Follow guidelines for the disposal of hazardous materials as outlined by the state’s Environmental Protection Agency (EPA).

 Required Documentation